Who is Predictive Lead Scoring For?

 You might be reading about predictive lead scoring and wondering if it's something that's right for you.
 It can sound a little daunting and something that is for only for the very data-savvy.
 But that's not necessarily the case.
 Read on to find out if predictive lead scoring is for you!

 Make sure you check out "What is Predictive Lead Scoring?" if you haven't already or would like some more background information!

 You may have heard of predictive lead scoring in the context of technology companies.
-While, they are a large part of the cohort adopting predictive lead scoring, they don't need to be the only ones taking advantage of this technology!
-Any organisation who can capture, use and manage data effectively can adopt predictive lead scoring.
+While they are a large part of the cohort adopting this methodology, they don't need to be the only ones taking advantage of this technology!
+Any organization that can capture, use and manage data effectively can adopt predictive lead scoring.

-Within an organisation, you might also be wondering if this is just a "marketing-department-thing".
+Within an organization, you might also be wondering if this is just a "marketing-department-thing".
 The truth is that predictive lead scoring delivers excellent benefits to marketing and sales teams across the board.
-So whether you're in sales, or marketing, or even management - predictive lead scoring may benefit your organization.
-In this article, I describe seven business scenarios (or "problems to solve") that can make the implementation of predictive lead scoring a worthy endeavor.
+So whether you're in sales, or marketing, or management - this technique may benefit your organization.
+In this article, seven business scenarios (or "problems to solve") are discussed that can make the implementation of predictive lead scoring a worthy endeavor.
 If any of these resonate with you ("yes please!"), then predictive lead scoring is worth a shot!

 1. You want to improve lead nurturing across the entire funnel